 Android Oreo update: HTC

 The squeezy HTC U11 has been confirmed to be on the list for Android Oreo and the - as yet unannounced - Android P. The Android Oreo update has started rolling out to U11 devices in Taiwan, HTC's home country.
-But while there is no confirmation as to when it will reach UK and US shores, we would like to assume it will be before the end of 2017.
+HTC's Mo Versi, VP of product, confirmed that Oreo would be rolling out from 27 November to unlocked versions of the phone.

 HTC has confirmed via Twitter a couple of its other devices will also get Android Oreo.
 The company's newer phones are normally among the first to get updates, and could even be available before the end of 2017.